namely/rightsizing-poc/README.md

     ```
     git clone git@github.com:namely/rightsizing-poc.git
     ```
-2. Navigate to the `rightsizing-poc` folder.
+2. Navigate to the `rightsizing-poc/manifests` folder.
 There should be 3 yaml files (aka manifests) in there.
 These are the configuration files for 1 simple nginx deployment for each environment:
     ```
-    cd rightsizing-poc/
+    cd rightsizing-poc/manifests
     ```

 ## Steps

 ### Inspect the Deployment Files

-1. Open `deployment-int.yaml` in your favorite text editor (e.g. VSCode).
+1. Open `manifests/deployment-int.yaml` in your favorite text editor (e.g. VSCode).
 2. Look at line 22-25.
 These are the resources that this deployment is requesting:
     ```yaml
     resources: